SupaeroDataScience/RLchallenge/Brulport/README.md

     <img src="gallery/model.png" width = "400" align="middle">
 </p>

-The DQN parameters used during the learning are based on this [report](http://cs229.stanford.edu/proj2015/362_report.pdf) and this [repository](https://github.com/yenchenlin/DeepLearningFlappyBird):
+The DQN parameters used during the learning are the following:
 * gamma = 0.95
 * learning rate = 1e-5
 * the exploration parameters epsilon decreases linearly on the first 200 000 iterations from 0.1 to 0.001